AnilKukadeja/MovieDB/README.md

 # MovieDB

 First of all take a pull from master branch.
-After that you need to install the pods to run the project.

 Once you install the pods then run the project from Xcode latest version 9.3.